-If you are learning how to knit, baby knitting patterns are great to start with before you move on to more complicated patterns that include cables and other advanced techniques.
+If you are learning how to knit, baby knitting patterns are great to start with before you move on to more complicated patterns that include more advanced stitch patterns and techniques.

-It will also introduce you to shaping, through simple increases and decreases.
+This pattern will introduce you to shaping, through simple decreases.

-You will also need to know how to pick up stitches, this is so you can complete the foot part of the booties.
+You will also need to know how to pick up stitches, this is so you can complete the top of the foot part of the booties.

 The Yarn I Used To Knit The Baby Booties